 The dates are confirmed as on the bank holiday weekend, from Friday 28th to Sunday 30th August 2020 at Bramham Park, Leeds, West Yorkshire.

 Announced acts include headliners Rage Against The Machine, Stormzy, and Liam Gallagher, plus others including Courteeners, Migos, Lewis Capaldi, Gerry Cinnamon, Run The Jewels, Two Door Cinema Club, D-Block Europe, AJ Tracey, Sam Fender, Rex Orange County, Idles, MK, Fonatines DC, Wilkinson, Solado, Sleeping With Sirens, Mostack, Gallows, and many more, with more to be announced.

 For the details as available please see the line-up page.

-Tickets are on sale, priced as follows (plus fees):-
+Tickets are on sale, priced as follows (inc fees):-

 Children under 13 (12 and under) are admitted free but MUST be accompanied by a ticket holding adult.
 Please note there is no separate children's area at this event, and eFestivals considers this an event not really suitable for small children.

 Festival Republic produces a guide to Disabled Access and Facilities for all it's festivals, which includes details of the 2-for-1 ticket scheme.
 Please request a booklet and application form on 020 8961 5490.
 To be eligible for the scheme, you will need to buy your own ticket in advance.
 You will need your booking reference number in order to apply for a free ticket for a carer or PA.
 Further information including all conditions of the scheme will be on the official website and the application form for the 2 for 1 scheme will be available there too.